 2. Antique/Collections

 A few vases on the shelf balance out the old and new.
-A familiar feeling in your living room is always a good thing.
+A familiar feeling in your living room decor is always a good thing.

 3. Colorful Furniture

 This is as unique a living space as it is cozy.
 Every piece of furniture is a different color yet they are all colors of the moment.
-Terracotta, warm greens and golds.
+Terracotta, warm greens, and golds.

 4. Multi-Functional Living Rooms